Meet the innovative chefs spearheading New Zealand’s kai revolution by incorporating Māori tradition and unique indigenous foods into their menus.

 Monique Fiso, Wellington

 Two years ago, innovative young chef Monique Fiso returned from New York City’s Michelin-starred The Musket Room to create Hiakai (hungry).
-This is a pop-up series of events, local and international, dedicated to the development of Māori cooking techniques and ingredients.
+Originally a pop-up series of events and now a permanent restaurant in Wellington dedicated to the development of Māori cooking techniques and ingredients.
 Fiso’s Māori and Samoan ancestors were great innovators of food and land, developing their own style of earth cookery (hāngi) and successfully adapting the indigenous flora and fauna for their meals.
 She leads the way in modernising these traditional foods with her exquisite fine-dining cuisine and is at the forefront of the Māori food revolution.

 Rex Morgan, Wellington

 One of the first chefs to bring his culinary heritage to the New Zealand table was Rex Morgan, an expert in French cooking techniques who adapted his style to include his personal experience of Māori influence and ingredients.
 He has been a hero chef on Māori Television, introduced indigenous ingredients to Air New Zealand’s business-class menus and is now the executive chef at Wellington’s popular Boulcott Street Bistro.
 Morgan adds the earthy, smoky flavours of traditional hāngi, and the native herbs horopito and kawakawa to some of the restaurant dishes.
 He will cook a menu with Māori influences by request.

 Sean Kereama, Palmerston North